alexch/codelikethis/public/lessons/www/html.md

 # Style vs Layout vs Semantics

-This war has raged inside HTML since the beginning of the WWW.
+This war has raged inside HTML since the beginning of the web.

 Some tags exclusively describe _how_ it's contents should be displayed (ex. `<b>`), where as some _describe_ it's contents (ex. `<strong>`).
 Web content isn't just about appearence.
 It matters how it is intepreted.